Jennifer-Talford/Clearing-the-Screen/README.md

+Program created for CISP 2410.
+Created on OCt 14th, 2024.

 Simple Addition 1:
 Critical Thought Process:
 Program needs to clear screen and output prompt in center of screen.
 Program prompt asks for 2 integers, adds them, then outputs values below center first prompt.